EvolBioInf/macle/README.md

 ## Usage

-dnalc can be applied directly to FASTA files.
+macle can be applied directly to FASTA files.
 If a file contains multiple sequences, they are treated as one long sequence in the factorization step.
 The MC values are always calculated with respect to the complete input sequence.